ryanwang520/api-docs/source/includes/_projects.md

 1. `PROJECT_VIEWER` - Project Viewers can only view drawings.

 <aside class='notice'>
-The collaborator' ArcSite account must be created before adding to the project coloaborator.
+The collaborator' ArcSite account must be created and add to your organization before adding to the project coloaborator.
 </aside>